 One of the unique ways to help Nepali people and Nepal as a whole at this difficult time is by visiting Nepal.
 Because whatever you spend on your visit will directly benefit Nepali people who are living in remote disaster villages and who have suffered the most.
 Asian Hiking Team organizes trekking in earthquake disaster areas to see the disaster historical building, local villages, temples, Durbar, stupas, monastery and thus assisting those areas struck by natural disasters.
-Here, we design an itinerary that would bring you to Barpak village, the point of the earthquake, to continue trekking to Laprak village, on to Machhikhola and all the way to Aarughat Bazar.
-If such itinerary does not match your interest and time frame lets us know and we will take you others affected areas such as Sindupalanchok or Dolakha or Rashuwa.
+Here, we design an itinerary that would bring you to Barpak village, the point of the earthquake, to continue trekking to Laprak village, on to Machhikhola and all the way to Arughat Bazar.
+If such an itinerary does not match your interest and time frame, let us know and we will take you to other affected areas such as Sindupalanchok or Dolakha or Rashuwa.
 This trek is organized as full board camping or basic shelter stay.